Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 ***Hierarchy/Cabal Joint Communications session #1463***

 **++0017++:** Attempts to infiltrate this *‘Alien Protection Army’* at even the most basic level have met with effectively zero success.
 While we have achieved contact, their quarantine and safety procedures are rigorous.
-They insist that anybody interested in meeting them must first demonstrate their sincerity by dead-dropping some material support at a prearranged location---Impossible without Human biodrones.
+They insist that anybody interested in meeting them must first demonstrate their sincerity by dead-dropping some material support at a prearranged location - Impossible without Human biodrones.
 Naturally we’re forced to decline and they vanish.
 In the end, we attempted direct contact: They informed us that their agenda is *‘Human isolation, not Human extinction,’* and severed contact.

 **++Tangent++:** I take it they didn’t accept that our new strategy aligns with their agenda.